uccser/cs-unplugged/docs/source/developer/translation.rst

 This mechanism consists of

-- The ``languages`` field, which is an array field storing the django language codes for languages in which the model is available
+- The ``languages`` field, which is an array field storing the Django language codes for languages in which the model is available
 - The ``translation_available`` property, which returns true if the model is available in the current language

 When creating the ``TranslatableModel`` instance, the list of available languages should be determined.